gisgeolab/ARPA_Weather_plugin/README.md

 | `lng` | Longitude |
 | `lat` | Latitude |

-The plugin generates a temporary layer named with sensor type and the time range used in the processing step, for example `Temperatura (2023-03-01 00:00:00 / 2023-03-31 05:50:00)`
+The plugin generates a temporary layer named with sensor type and the time range used in the processing step, for example `Temperatura (2023-03-01 00:00:00 / 2023-03-31 05:50:00)`.

-The plugin allows to optionally export multiples files.
+The plugin allows to optionally export multiples additional files.
 The following is the list of exportable file:
 - Multipoint map layer containing the sensors information exportable in different formats: Geopackage (.gpkg), Shapefile ( .shp), CSV file (.csv);
-- Time-series in .csv format contanining dates and sensors id already ordered(according to selected parameters);
+- Time-series (in .csv format) containing observations for the selected sensors in the time-range selected. the file contains dates and sensors id already ordered by increasing sensor number and date;
-- Sensors information for the selected provinces (sensors that are not functional anymore (Storico=S) are exported as well for completeness).
+- Sensors information (e.g. sensor id, station id, location etc.) inside the selected provinces, provided in .csv format.
+Sensors that are not functional anymore (Storico=S) are exported as well for completeness.

 ## Examples